 Ciudad Juarez: $10,000 (package price for the private suite – includes 3-day hospital stay)

-Mexico is among the world’s most popular medical tourism destinations.Grand View Research Medical Tourism Market Size, Share & Trends Analysis Report By Country- Forecasts, 2020 – 2027 “… Mexico, Malaysia, Singapore, Brazil, Colombia, Turkey…have been covered in the report based on their emergence as popular destinations for medical tourism.”
+Mexico is among the world’s most popular medical tourism destinations.Grand View Research Medical Tourism Market Size, Share & Trends Analysis Report By Country- Forecasts, 2020 – 2027 “… Mexico, Malaysia, Singapore, Brazil, Colombia, Turkey… popular destinations for medical tourism.”
 View in Article The overall cost of living is low relative to the US.
 That means hospitals and clinics can charge much less for medical procedures.

 Many Americans who lack health insurance thus make the short trip across the border to Mexico for treatment.